andreasbell/BellundTTK4145/ex1.md

+# Exercise 1 : Hello World

+### Task 1
+- We thought about elevators

+### Task 2
+- We implemented git

-Task 3
+### Task 3

-Concurrent programming is when multiple processes lifetime overlap, as in thread programming.

-In parallel processes the process actually runs at the same time.
+- Concurrent programming is when multiple processes lifetime overlap, as in thread programming, while in parallel processes the process actually runs at the same time.

-In multicore
+- Multicore computers have become increasingly popular since they enable paralell programming